stein197/luarray/README.md

 ```

 ## Key features
-- Negative indexing where indices are expected
+- Negative indexing
 - Object-oriented approach
-- `nil` is a regular element
+- `nil` is valid as an element
 - Methods to work with arrays like with stacks
 - Overloaded `[]`, `#`, `..`, `*`, `+` and `-` operators to short a few operations